 Wild salmon is also good for your brain.
 There’s lots of research that shows omega-3s can help fight degenerative brain disease.
 And salmon can also benefit your eyes and joints as well.

-Sockeye salmon from Alaska is contains the most amount of omega-3 out of any salmon species.
+The reason why I prefer sockeye salmon from Alaska is that it contains the most amount of omega-3 out of any salmon species.
 In fact, there’s almost 3 grams of it per serving.
-And there’s even more awesome benefits of wild salmon.
-But I’ll leave you with just one more.
+I also love the oily, rich taste of sockeye.
+So unless fishy smell nauseates you, go for sockeye!
+And there's even more awesome benefits of wild salmon.
+But I'll leave you with just one more.
 And that is, unlike the vast majority of other seafood, wild salmon is relatively low in pollutants.

 For these reasons above, I think that it’s good for most people to have a little animal protein every now and then.
 Especially cold-water oily fish rich in omega-3s like salmon.
 But if you’re vegan, there’s good news.
 You can have your omega-3s and eat them, too.
 In other words, even if you are vegan, you can enjoy the benefits of wild salmon.
 That’s because salmon are rich in omega-3s because salmon feed on algae.
 And it’s the algae that’s rich in omega-3s.
 That means if you’re vegan, you can cut out the middleman, er, fish, and get it right from the source.
 You can buy algae-oil supplements online or in health food stores.

 And keep in mind that although there are plenty of vegan foods that contain omega-3s (flaxseeds for example), plant sources of omega-3s–ALA–are not nearly as strong as the 3’s from fish–EPA and DHA–that feed on algae.
 So pop those algae oil supplements if you’re vegan.
 (Or just eat a ton of foods with ALA; ALA does convert into EPA/DHA, although not all of it.)